Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/rewards.md

 An AVS' reward submission is included in the calculation 2 days after it is submitted.
 For example, if the AVS submits a rewards submission on August 2nd, it will be included in the August 4th rewards calculation.

-### How long will do stakers and operators of my AVS have to wait to claim their rewards?
+### How long will stakers and operators of my AVS have to wait to claim their rewards?

 Worst case, stakers and operators of an AVS will have to wait 16 days to claim a reward (2 day calculation delay + 7 day root submission cadence + 7 day activation delay).